 Beginning with ArcGIS 10.0, metadata content is stored in a new internal format, known as ArcGIS Metadata.
 Metadata content created and managed using the Description tab is displayed under the ArcGIS Metadata heading.
 At first, you won't see much information under the ArcGIS Metadata heading.
-You will see the following:
+You will see:

-- Any FGDC CSDGM-format metadata content that corresponds to the basic item description.
+- Any FGDC metadata content that corresponds to the basic item description

-- Any attribute descriptions provided using the 9.3.1 FGDC metadata editor; these are shared with the ArcGIS Metadata format.
+- Any attribute descriptions provided using the 9.3.1 FGDC metadata editor; these are shared with ArcGIS Metadata

 Upgrading existing metadata

-When you view an item with existing FGDC CSDGM-format metadata, you will be notified immediately that it must be upgraded to the ArcGIS metadata format before it can be used on the Description tab.
+When you view an item with existing FGDC-format metadata you will be notified immediately that it must be upgraded to the ArcGIS metadata format before it can be used in the Description tab.

-If you would rather wait, click No. An Upgrade button will be available on the Description tab.
+If you would rather wait, click No. An Upgrade button will be available in the Description tab.
 You can use it later to upgrade the item's metadata.
-You will not be able to create or manage FGDC CSDGM-format metadata content on the Description tab until the item's metadata has been upgraded.
+You will not be able to create or manage FGDC metadata content in the Description tab until the item's metadata has been upgraded.

 You will see the notification and the Upgrade button when all of the following are true:

-- Some of the item's FGDC CSDGM-format metadata content was typed in a metadata editor—not added automatically by ArcGIS Desktop 9.3.1.
+- Some of the item's FGDC-format metadata content was typed into a metadata editor—not added automatically by ArcGIS Desktop 9.3.1.

-- No content was typed in a metadata editor that stored information in the ESRI-ISO metadata format—content added automatically by ArcGIS Desktop 9.3.1 in this format is ignored.
+- No content was typed into a metadata editor that stored information in the ESRI-ISO metadata format—content added automatically by ArcGIS Desktop 9.3.1 in this format is ignored.

-- No metadata content was edited from the Description tab with any page in the editor except the Item Description page.
+- No metadata was typed into the Description tab and saved anywhere except the Item Description page.

-If you don't see the notification or the Upgrade button on the Description tab, and the item has FGDC CSDGM-format metadata that hasn't been upgraded yet, search for the Upgrade Metadata tool, and then run it following the steps below.
-If an item's FGDC CSDGM-format metadata was upgraded with a previous release of ArcGIS Desktop, you can upgrade the item's metadata again following the steps below if the original CSDGM-formatted metadata content is still present.
-A second upgrade should be performed only if you have not spent time editing the upgraded metadata on the Description tab—your edits will be discarded by the upgrade process.
+If you don't see the notification or the Upgrade button in the Description tab, and the item has FGDC-format metadata that hasn't been upgraded yet, search for the Upgrade Metadata tool, then run it following the steps below.
+For example, this might occur because of known issues in ArcGIS Desktop 10.0 that were corrected in Service Pack 3.
+If an item's FGDC-format metadata was upgraded with a previous release of ArcGIS Desktop 10.0, you can upgrade the item's metadata again following the steps below.
+A second upgrade should be performed only if you have not spent time editing the upgraded metadata in the Description tab—your edits will be discarded by the upgrade process.

 - Click Geoprocessing > Search For Tools.